 In Mighty Morphin' Power Rangers, Tommy Oliver joined the team as the Green Ranger and was considered the strongest ranger at first.
 However, due to manipulation of his powers by the villains, his powers were weakened and had to be constantly recharged.

-Gwen Raiden of Angel has a massive dose of this.
+Gwen Raiden has a massive dose of this.
 Sure, her ability to manipulate electricity makes her a fearsome weapon, gets her in a lot of places she could never otherwise go, and makes her oodles of money as a professional thief...but at the expense of even the smallest human intimacies and any semblance of a normal life.
 Plus the trauma of getting regularly struck by lightning and accidentally injuring and killing people who are actually nice to her.

+Doyle also of Angel suffers crippling headaches due to his visions which are never very clear to begin with.
 Cordelia gets these later, and they nearly kill her.
 She becomes part demon to survive, rather than giving them up.

 Echo's growing ability to retain the personalities uploaded into her during the two seasons of Dollhouse prove a decidedly mixed blessing emotionally, as shown in the series finale "Epitaph Two: Return."
 Subtly (or not-so-subtly) treated as a freak even by her allies because of her abilities, she cannot open herself up fully to anyone - not even Paul Ballard, her comrade-in-arms (during the apocalyptic future times) and would-be lover.
 As Paul succinctly puts it, "A hundred personalities, and you're the loneliest person I know."